LiorAvrahami/Workout_Instructorinator/readme.md

 ## background music

-when the program is run, it will ask you whether you want background music. if you answer yes, it will as you to supply some background music file
+when the program is run, it will ask you to supply some background music folder